hei-school/my-wallet-njaina/README.md

 ### ``Installation``
-*After cloning the project in your local machine*
+*After cloning the project in your local machine and going to the directory cc_wallet*

 #### ``Usage``|
 * Complile all java file